System Type

 - Requires proper wall anchors (drywall plugs or screws into studs)

-- Specific eggshell-white finish — may show against off-white walls
+- Specific eggshell-white finish — may read cooler than off-white walls

-STAS is to picture rail what Mabef is to easels — the European-engineered standard the rest of the category measures itself against.
+STAS is to picture rail what the European standard is to the category — the engineered benchmark the rest of the field measures itself against.
 We installed the Cliprail Pro across three different gallery walls; six months later, every piece is exactly where we left it.

 The click-on hook system is the feature you'll thank STAS for daily.
 Slide a finger under the hook lever, the hook releases from the cord, the piece comes down.
 Slide again, reposition along the rail, click back in.
 No knots, no measuring, no spirit level — the rail is your level.

-The perlon cords are 0.04-inch braided nylon, clear, with steel cores.
-From four feet away you barely see them.
-At 18 inches you see them but they read as deliberately gallery-like, which is the point.
+The perlon cords are clear braided nylon with steel cores.
+From a few feet away you barely see them.
+Up close you see them, but they read as deliberately gallery-like, which is the point.

 Our Pick

-Buy this if you rotate art frequently, rent your space, own multiple pieces over 20 inches, or want a clean gallery aesthetic without committing to spackle-and-paint every time you change a hanging arrangement.
-STAS is what museums use.
+Buy this if you rotate art frequently, rent your space, own multiple framed pieces, or want a clean gallery aesthetic without committing to spackle-and-paint every time you change a hanging arrangement.
+STAS is what museums and galleries use.

 What we don't like

 Installation requires real wall anchors — you can't just hang the rail with picture hooks.
-Plan on 30 minutes per 6.5-foot section with proper wall plugs.
-And the white finish is one specific eggshell-white — if your walls are warm white or off-white, the rail will show as cooler than the wall.
+Plan on roughly 30 minutes per section with proper wall plugs.
+And as a complete starter kit, a long wall may need a second kit or add-on track to span the full run.